Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 The technique is similar to the previous two.

-essence: we agree with any idea that the interlocutor gave us.
-And when we have already agreed, we use this moment as a starting point for our subsequent logic (where we need to).
-You lead the logic of consent not from your position, but from the position of the interlocutor.
+The essence: we agree with any idea that the interlocutor gives us.
+And when we have already agreed, we use this moment as a starting point for our subsequent logic (where we need to go).
+You base the logic of agreement not on your own position, but on the position of your interlocutor.

 Your task: learn to agree with people.
-You need to work out the skill of agreeing with the phrases of the interlocutor you need.
+You need to develop the skill of agreeing with the phrases of your interlocutor that you need.

-If you are forced to do something that you cannot agree with, you agree anyway, but then come up with the conditions under which this proposal should have gone well.
-But these conditions are far from today's situation.
+If something is imposed on you that you cannot agree with, you agree anyway, but then you come up with conditions under which this proposal should have gone well.
+But these conditions are far from the current situation.
 And you formulate it.
-It turns out that the idea seemed to be liked, but it becomes clear to the interlocutor that the idea does not fit into the current moment.
+It turns out that you kind of liked the idea, but it becomes clear to the interlocutor that the idea does not fit into the current moment.

 Let's summarize the technique: